 8. Executed agreement by the Municipality that contains a tax exemption under M.G.L. c.
 59, § 5M and M.G.L. c.
 40V, § 4(b)(i).

-(b) If the Department determines that the proposed housing development project continues to meet the requirements for Preliminary Certification pursuant to 760 CMR 66.05(1)(a) and that the proposed rehabilitation meets the definition of Substantial Rehabilitation at 760 CMR 66.02, then the Department shall provide a Conditional Certification acknowledging that if the project is completed as proposed, it will meet the standards for a HD Project and for Final Certification of QSREs.
+(b) If the Department determines that the proposed housing development project continues to meet the requirements for Preliminary Certification pursuant to 760 CMR 66.05(2)(a), then the Department shall provide a Conditional Certification acknowledging that if the project is completed as proposed, it will meet the standards for a HD Project and for Final Certification of QPEs.

 (c) If the Department determines that the housing development project does not meet the requirements of 760 CMR 66.05(2)(a), it shall provide the Municipality written notice of such determination including an explanation for the denial.